“Prepping is easy,” said no one ever.

-You may be living near shady characters, genuinely nice folks, or a combination of both, so knowing more about 'em can be used to your advantage.
+You may be living near shady characters, genuinely nice folks, or a combination of both, so knowing more about them can be used to your advantage.
 If you get close, you can even form a neighborhood watch against home invaders or barter supplies and skills.

 Storing Everything in One Place

 Did your pops ever tell you to never put all your eggs in one basket?
 Well, the old man was right.

 When SHTF, you can be anywhere — home, at work, on the road, or in the middle of eating a monster cheeseburger at your favorite diner.

 Bonus tip: bury a survival cache or two with essential backup supplies in case something happens to your main stockpile.

 Overloading Your Bug Out Bag, Get Home Bag, and EDC

 It's tempting to pack everything but the kitchen sink inside your bug out bag, but then you can't carry it for a long period of time.
 And that defeats its whole purpose.

 The same goes for your get home bag and everyday carry (EDC).

 It’s normal to make mistakes when you’re starting out.
 Heck, even the most seasoned preppers had a few slip-ups when they first started.

 What’s important is that you learn from these errors.
 So keep reading, get better gear, practice your survival skills, inspect your stockpile regularly, and teach your family a thing or two about prepping and survival.